vigetlabs/blendid/README.md

   - Uglify and optimizes for production builds (not in dev)
 - Compile static html with [Nunjucks](https://mozilla.github.io/nunjucks/)
 - Compile an SVG Spritesheet from a folder of SVGs
-- Compile an Icon Font from a folder of SVGs
+- Compile an Icon Font (woff, woff2, ttf, svg, eot) from a folder of SVGs
-- BrowserSync
+- File Watching + Live reloading with [BrowserSync](http://www.browsersync.io/)
 - Optimizes Images
-- Rev and compress all assets
+- Production task revs and compress all assets, and updates references
-- Deploy to gh-pages
+- Quickly deploy `public` folder to gh-pages (`gulp deploy` task)
 - Handles WebFonts
 - Testing with Karma, Mocha, Chai, Sinon
 - Travis CI integration